chakravala/Grassmann.jl/README.md

 It is suficient to work with a 64-bit representation (which is the default).
 And it turns out that with 62 standard keyboard characters, this fits nicely.
 At 22 dimensions and lower there is better caching, with further extra caching for 8 dimensions or less.
 Thus, the largest Hilbert space that is fully reachable has 4,194,304 dimensions, but we can still reach out to 4,611,686,018,427,387,904 dimensions with the `ExtendedBasis` built in.
-Full `MultiVector` elements are not representable when `ExtendedBasis` is used, but the performance of the `SubManifold` and sparse elements is possible as it is for lower dimensions for the current `SubAlgebra` and `TensorAlgebra` types.
+Full `Multivector` elements are not representable when `ExtendedBasis` is used, but the performance of the `Submanifold` and sparse elements is possible as it is for lower dimensions for the current `SubAlgebra` and `TensorAlgebra` types.
 The sparse representations are a work in progress to be improved with time.

 ## References